SNIP001/Spring-DI-Contructor-arg/README.md

-# this is a example of Spring dependency injection using contructor arg
+# this is a example of Spring dependency injection using contructor